jihodavidjun/circuit-solver-cli/README.md

 # JSON Circuit Solver

 ## Overview
-A lightweight command-line tool that computes the total resistance of a resistor network described in **JSON**.
+CS50P Final Project: a lightweight command-line tool that computes the total resistance of a resistor network described in **JSON**.
 The input uses three primitives:
 - `R(value)` for resistors
 - `S([...])` for series connections